AgentXCross/courthawk/README.md

 ### Output

 Running `courthawk_engine/main.py` will produce a video with all of the above overlayed on the orginal video.
-When running the system using the deployed app (coming soon), the results will be displayed next to the video.
+When running the system using the deployed app, the results will be displayed next to the video.

 ## File Structure